RandyCantrell.com

 But opinions differ from standing for something or believing in something.
 I happily share those.
 That's why I have a YouTube playlist of sermons, InThyPaths.com.
 It's why I detail my worldview on my work site, GrowGreat.com.
 I stand for some things, which means I stand against other things.
 I believe in some things, which means I don't believe in other things.
 They're not all created equal.
 Some are weightier than others.

 Caring less about what people think results from a willingness to endure the judgment of others.
 I'm responsible for my life.
 I'll answer to God for my life so I must care what He thinks above all others.
 Congruent with that I must care about the example I may have on others.
-But I'm not too concerned about the judgment or approval of people.
+But I'm not too concerned about people's judgment or approval.
 Mostly, I've found there's little I could do about it anyway...and in the end, it doesn't matter!

 I'm happily willing to be hated by some so I can be loved or respected by others.